GenBench/genbench_cbt_2023/src/genbench/tasks/dbca_deprel/doc.md

 ## Usage
-To use the provided maximum-compound-divergence train-test split, load the data and evaluate a model's predictions:
+To use the provided maximum-compound-divergence train-test split, load the data, train a model on the training subset, and evaluate the model's predictions on the test subset
 ```
 from genbench import load_task
 from genbench.api import PreparationStrategy